erantapaa/haskell-browser-mods/README.md

 * On index pages, pressing ESC brings up an autocomplete search box for searching the page.
 * On 'Not Found' doc pages, a link to the corresponding page for the latest version of the package having docs is presented.
+* Links to doc-index.html changed to doc-index-All.html when the latter exists

 On `haskellnews.org`: